Texas HIPAA Training Requirements

 Texas HIPAA training requirements, imposed by HB 300, are stricter than those in the HIPAA Privacy Rule.
 Under Texas HIPAA law, every covered entity must provide training on PHI to employees, both under the Texas Medical Records Privacy Act and under HIPAA.

-2. HB 300 training requirements are stricter than those in the HIPAA Privacy Rule.
-Under Texas HIPAA law, every covered entity must provide training on PHI to employees, both under the Texas Medical Records Privacy Act, and under HIPAA.
 While the Texas definition of PHI is the same as the federal HIPAA definition, Texas law on PHI diverges from HIPAA in several ways.
 One of the differences concerns the right of access.
-Texas law has a shorter deadline for how promptly an organization must respond to a request to access PHI, than HIPAA does.
+Texas law has a shorter deadline for how promptly an organization must respond to a request to access PHI than HIPAA does.

-Employees of Texas HIPAA covered entities must complete the Texas HIPAA law training no later than the 90th day after their hire.
+Employees of Texas HIPAA covered entities must complete the Texas HIPAA training requirements no later than the 90th day after their hire.
 There is no Texas HIPAA certification, just as there is no federal HIPAA certification.
-If the duties of an employee of a covered entity are affected by a material change in Texas or federal law concerning protected health information, the employee must receive training within a reasonable period, but not later than the first anniversary of the date the material change in law takes effect.
+Suppose an employee’s duties of a covered entity are affected by a material change in Texas or federal law concerning protected health information.
+In that case, the employee must receive training within a reasonable period, but no later than the first anniversary of the date the material change in law takes effect.
 A covered entity must require employees who receive training to sign, electronically or in writing, a statement verifying the employee’s completion of training.
 The covered entity must maintain the signed statement until the sixth anniversary of the date the statement is signed.